Overview of moomoo

 Only the ArcaBook is free.

-Charting improves to an extent on the mobile app.
+Charting improves somewhat on the mobile app.
 Now, we get tools like technical studies and drawing widgets.
 We found stock histories going back at least 25 years.
-Although a chart can be rotated horizontally, the space can easily get cluttered up, especially if you use some of the tools.
+Although a chart can be rotated horizontally, the space can become crowded pretty quickly, especially if you add some of the tools.

-At the bottom of the screen sits the app’s main menu.
-The watchlist page is a good place to visit.
-Multiple lists can be created, and moomoo has some pre-installed lists, including ones for assets that can’t be traded (crypto and futures are two examples).
+At the bottom of the screen is the app’s main menu.
+The watchlist page is a good stop.
+Multiple lists can be created, and moomoo also includes some preloaded lists, including ones for assets that can’t be traded in the securities account.

-Yes, this is a good mobile app with lots of useful features, simulated trading, and a great deal of customization, but there is no mobile check deposit.
+Yes, this is a good mobile app with many useful features, simulated trading, and a lot of customization, but there is still no mobile check deposit.
 And we would like to see streaming video news added at some point.

 Desktop System

-Up next in the list of available software platforms is moomoo’s desktop program.
-This is the company’s flagship trading platform, and we do quite like it.
-It functions on both Mac and Windows, which is sure to please many traders.
+Next on the list of software platforms is moomoo’s desktop program.
+This is the company’s flagship trading platform, and we like it quite a bit.
+It runs on both Mac and Windows, which will please many traders.

-At last, charting is on a very high level.
-A graph on the desktop platform can be displayed full screen, so we finally have a decent environment for chart analysis.
-Price action can be shown tick by tick, which is a really useful feature for intra-day trading.
+At last, charting reaches a very high level.
+A graph on the desktop platform can be shown full screen, so we finally get a good setup for chart analysis.
+Price action can be displayed tick by tick, which is a very useful feature for intraday trading.
 And we like the many drawing tools that are available.
 Examples include:

 - Gann Angle line